 Ever wish that there existed pet friendly colleges that welcomed not only you to their student housing, but your four-legged best friend as well?
 Well they’re out there, and the number continues to grow!

 The transition of moving from your parents’ house to a college dorm is often a tough one for students.
 Having your pet with you, a constant reminder of home and security, is the perfect stepping stone to being on your own.
 And pet friendly campuses make that possible.

 Sure, there are rules.
-Stephens College, for example, maintains that your pet must not exceed six feet and cannot be venomous.
-Also, pets will only be allowed in designated wings.
+Eckerd College, for example, maintains that your snake must not exceed four feet and cannot be venomous.
+And in some schools, pets will only be allowed in designated wings.
 All rather reasonable parameters for pet friendly campuses, we think.